ezaspy/gandalf/README.md

 ### Prerequisites

 You must have necessary admin rights to obtain the forensic artefacts from hosts within your environment.
 This is true for both Local and Remote acquisitions.
 On Windows Server 2012+ remoting is enabled by default.

+- **Enable PowerShell remoting**; issue the cmdlet `Enable-PSRemoting`, only once on the acquisition host (for Windows OS targets)
+  - Windows Server 2012+ remoting is enabled by default
-You only need to confirm that your firewall rules allow inbound access.
-However, no Windows client OS has PowerShell remoting enabled by default.<br>
+  - No Windows Client OS has PowerShell remoting enabled by default
-Additional installations may be required on Linux/macOS hosts for the target hosts to allow inbound SSH connections.<br>
+- Ensure **SSH is listening** for open connections (for Linux/macOS targets)
+- Ensure all respective **firewall rules do not block the acquisition**

-Please review the [SUPPORT.md](https://github.com/ezaspy/gandalf/blob/main/gandalf/SUPPORT.md) file for instructions on how to leverage and deploy gandalf.
+Please review [SUPPORT.md](https://github.com/ezaspy/gandalf/blob/main/gandalf/SUPPORT.md) for instructions on how to leverage and deploy gandalf.
 <br><br><br>

 ## Usage